-The Department of Statistics continued pursuing a broad range of research interests and activities during 2017.
+Professor Raubenheimer and Ms Langston were appointed in the department in January 2021.
+Despite the COVID-19 restrictions, the Department of Statistics continued pursuing a broad range of teaching and research interests and activities during 2021.

 Ms Olwethu Dlangamandla complete her Masters of Science.
 Her thesis was titled a modelling approach to analysis of complex survey data.
 In her thesis Ms Dlangamandla discussed the development of appropriate complex survey methodological theory that is derived by extending and adapting the concepts of survey sampling to incorporate complex models.
 Ms Dlangamandla implemented an extensive simulation study of these complex survey models.

 Mr Philip Mostert completed his Masters of Science, with distinction.
 His thesis was titled Bayesian accelerated life tests for the Weibull distribution under non-informative priors.
 In his thesis Mr Mostert derived and subsequently inspected five non-informative Bayesian estimates for the Weibull distribution in accelerated life testing.
 Mr Mostert conducted an extensive, detailed simulation study to investigate the appropriateness of the various estimation methods, including the coverage rates.
 These methods were subsequently applied to a real life time-to-failure application.

 Three students graduated with a Bachelor of Science Honours in Mathematical Statistics, one with joint Bachelor of Science Honours in Mathematical Statistics and Mathematics.
 Nicolas Thekiso and Vuyolwethu Zumani attained distinctions.

 Daniel Proestos attained a distinction for Mathematical Statistics 3.